 This will help to loosen the heavy clay soil and make it more receptive to water and nutrients.
 Compost, composted manure, and leaf mold are all good alternatives.

 This will help to improve drainage and air circulation, which is essential for healthy plant growth.
 Adding mulch will help aerate your soil over time, but for faster relief, you should consider mixing in organic amendments.

 Planting in raised garden beds or containers makes it easier to keep the soil loose and aerated, which is especially important for clay-rich soils.
 Whether you are using permanent garden beds or raised garden level beds it is easier to improve the garden soil quality when you work in a confined space.

 4. Mulch the soil.

 Mulching helps to retain moisture in the soil and prevents the formation of hard crusts.
 And as the mulch decomposes, organic matter is added to your soil over time.

-Do not add sand as you may end up with a concrete-like soil structure.
-Instead use organic matter like compost, peat moss, and leaf mold to loosen the structure of the soil.
+Do not add sand as you may have a concrete-like soil structure.
+Instead, use organic matter like compost, peat moss, and leaf mold to loosen the structure of the soil.